ibm-cloud-docs/hs-crypto/tutorials/db2-pkcs11.md

       port: "<EP11_endpoint_port_number>" # The EP11 endpoint port number
       tls:
         enabled: true # EP11 requires TLS connection.
-        # Set it 'true' if you want to enable mutual TLS connections.
-        # By default, set it 'false' because EP11 requires server-only authentication.
         mutual: false
-        # 'cacert' is a full-path certificate file.
-In Linux with the 'ca-ca-certificates' package installed, this is normally not needed.
-        cacert:
-        # Specify the file path of the client certificate if you enable mutual TLS.
-Otherwise, keep it empty.
-        certfile:
-        # Specify the file path of the client certificate private key if you enable mutual TLS.
-Otherwise, keep it empty.
-        keyfile:
     storage:
-        # 'remotestore' needs to be enabled if you want to generate keys with the attribute CKA_TOKEN.
       remotestore:
         enabled: true
     users: